Overview of Wedding Photography Equipment

 Why are there no other “value winners” in this category, you might ask?
 Because quite honestly the other 50mm f/1.8 options out there are just not a good long-term investment for a professional wedding photographer.
 If you’re a Nikon shooter then this new 50mm 1.8 G should be your starting point, and if you’re a Canon shooter you should actually skip both the Canon 50mm F/1.8 and the f/1.4, and just get the Sigma 50mm f/1.4 instead.
 It is way sharper and stronger built than either of the affordable Canon 50mm’s.
 Yet the Sigma is so good that it belongs in our performance champion category!
 But I’m getting ahead of myself.

-Unless you count the rare and elusive Canon 50mm f/1.0 L, this lens is the champion of all DSLR 50mm’s when it comes to DOF and bokeh.
-Its price tag, size and weight are pretty significant though, making it a big decision to purchase.
-It’s worth every penny, for sure.
-It destroys the other Canon 50mm’s with respect to sharpness and build quality.
-(Although the Sigma 50mm f/1.4 EX does come very close.
-As we already mentioned, the Sigma is much sharper and more well built than either of the affordable Canon options.)
+Unless you count the rare and elusive Canon 50mm f/1.0 L, these two lenses are the champions of all full-frame 50mm’s when it comes to achieving shallow DOF and creamy bokeh.
+The price tags, size and weight are pretty significant though, making their purchase a pretty big decision.
+They’re worth every penny, for sure, especialy the new mirrorless RF version.
+It destroys the other Canon 50mm’s with respect to sharpness and autofocus speed.

-Keep in mind that the Canon 50 1.2 L is a little sluggish to focus, and accuracy can drop in low light, depending on which camera you shoot it with and especially if you “shoot sloppy”… A flagship Canon might never let you down, but with a rebel or almost any camera with less AF power than the 5D mk3, …you will struggle to nail focus consistently.
-Therefore, this lens is best suited for general posed portraiture, and only light photojournalism.
+Keep in mind that the older, (DSLR, EF mount) Canon 50 1.2 L is indeed sluggish to focus, and accuracy can drop in low light, depending on which camera you shoot it with.
+A flagship 1-series Canon might not let you down, but with a Rebel or almost any camera with less AF power than the 5D mkIV, …you will struggle to nail focus consistently.
+Therefore, this (older) lens is best suited for general posed portraiture and only light photojournalism.

-If you already own the older Nikon 50mm f/1.4 AF-D and you don’t use 50mm all the time, you can probably just keep on using that older lens.
-However if you really like 50mm and value wide-open sharpness, you should certainly consider upgrading.
+Of course, if you already own the older Nikon 50mm f/1.4 G and you don’t use 50mm all the time, you can probably just keep on using that older lens.
+However, if you really love 50mm and want “that look” from your shallow depth shots, you should certainly consider upgrading.

 Medium Wide Angle Prime Lens Recommendations